-- To remove any of the driver, select, right click and delete.
+- To remove any of the drivers, select, right-click, and delete.

 Once done this, your driver is completely removed.
 You might like to reboot your computer once to make sure.

-After reboot is complete, it’s a good idea to come back and check if the printer driver is removed or not.
+After the reboot is complete, it’s a good idea to come back and check whether the printer driver has been removed.
 To make it easy, click on File and save it.
-When you log in to your computer again, double-click to open and confirm.
+Double-click to open and confirm when you log in to your computer again.

 4] Using Windows Terminal